Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Theory

-\begin{remark} Our result shows that the one-step is asymptotically equivalent to the fully-iterated fGEE.
+We develop a more general result for adaptive one-step M-estimation that may be of independent interest in Appendix~\ref{app:theory}. {Theorem~\ref{thm:asymp} provides a basis for asymptotically valid inference, akin to seminal results in non-functional settings \citep{gee_theory}.
+The result assumes that the true mean function lies in the span of the basis functions, and holds for arbitrary $n_i$ and fixed $L$, $q$ and $p$.
+Technical conditions (i)-(vi) are standard and hold if typical link functions are used, and the sample, true, and limiting $\boldsymbol{M}_N$ and $\boldsymbol{H}_N$ matrices are full rank, and if the initial estimator converges with sufficient rates.
+These are discussed further in Appendix~\ref{app:theory_conditions}. } \begin{remark} Our result shows that the one-step is asymptotically equivalent to the fully-iterated fGEE.
 Moreover, our result extends to non-linear link functions, while existing fGEE theory is restricted to the linear case \citep{gee_functional}.
 In the linear case, the one-step shares the same properties as those characterized in \cite{gee_functional}, such as the convergence rates in small knot and large knot regimes in terms of the smoothing parameter, $\Lambda$.
-We provide a lengthier discussion of the convergence rates of the coefficient estimates in terms of the smoothing parameters in Appendix~\ref{app:theory}. \end{remark}
+We discuss the convergence rates of the coefficient estimates in terms of the parameters $\Lambda$ further in Appendix~\ref{app:theory}. \end{remark}